-ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the fiscal year ended December 31, 2019

-OR

-□ TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934

-For the transition period from \\\\\\ to \\\\\

-Commission file number 1-35166

-A. Full title of the plan and the address of the plan, if different from that of the issuer named below:

-FORTUNE BRANDS HOME & SECURITY HOURLY EMPLOYEE RETIREMENT SAVINGS PLAN

-B. Name of the issuer of the securities held pursuant to the plan and the address of its principal executive office:

-FORTUNE BRANDS HOME & SECURITY, INC. 520 Lake Cook Road Deerfield, Illinois 60015
+X ANNUAL REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2020 OR TRANSITION REPORT PURSUANT TO SECTION 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 1-35166 A. Full title of the plan and the address of the plan, if different from that of the issuer named below: FORTUNE BRANDS HOME & SECURITY HOURLY EMPLOYEE RETIREMENT SAVINGS PLAN B. Name of the issuer of the securities held pursuant to the plan and the address of its principal executive office: FORTUNE BRANDS HOME & SECURITY, INC. 520 Lake Cook Road Deerfield, Illinois 60015

+Table of Contents

-Table of ContentsFortune Brands Home & Security Hourly Employee Retirement Savings PlanDecember 31, 2019 and 2018
+Fortune Brands Home & Security Hourly Employee Retirement Savings Plan December 31, 2020 and 2019

-Page Report of Independent Registered Public Accounting Firm - BDO USA, LLP 1 Report of Independent Registered Public Accounting Firm - Grant Thornton LLP 2 Financial Statements Statements of Net Assets Available For Benefits 3 Statements of Changes in Net Assets Available For Benefits 4 Notes to Financial Statements 5 Schedule H, Line 4i-Schedule of Assets (Held at End of Year) 14 Signature 15 Exhibit Index 16 Exhibit 23.1 Consent of Independent Registered Public Accounting Firm - BDO USA, LLP Exhibit 23.2 Consent of Independent Registered Public Accounting Firm - Grant Thornton LLP
+Report of Independent Registered Public Accounting Firm Page 1 Financial Statements Statements of Net Assets Available For Benefits 2 Statements of Changes in Net Assets Available For Benefits 3 Notes to Financial Statements 4 Schedule H, Line 4i-Schedule of Assets (Held at End of Year) 14 Signature 15 Exhibit Index 16

+Exhibit 23.1Consent of Independent Registered Public Accounting Firm

+Note:

-Note: Other supplemental schedules required by the Employee Retirement Income Security Act have been omitted because such supplemental schedules are not applicable to the Fortune Brands Home & Security Hourly Employee Retirement Savings Plan.
+Other supplemental schedules required by the Employee Retirement Income Security Act have been omitted because such supplemental schedules are not applicable to the Fortune Brands Home & Security Hourly Employee Retirement Savings Plan.